preetijuturu/p280s21project3/Manuscript.md

 This section shall contain information around the data sets, the methods, and why particular methods were used

 (Preeti & Laura)
-The data tha was use in our methods includes the EJScreen data from the year 2020.
-The EJScreen data comes from the EPA and has valuable information on environmental justice data.
-The Variable taht we choose to use in our map is the D_RESP_2 which represents the air toxics respiratory hazard index.
-Furthermore, we data that we refined is the riverside county.
+The data tha was used in our methods includes the EJScreen from the U.S. environmental Protection Agency; specifically from the year 2020.
+The EJScreen data has valuable information on environmental justice data .
+The variable that was selected for the purposes of our map is the Air Toxics Respiratory Hazard Index.
+Furthermore, we refined the EJscreen
 Include how the index:
 Shortcomings: